-The pro forma adjustments include transaction accounting adjustments that reflect the accounting for transactions in accordance with U.S. generally accepted accounting principles ("GAAP") and autonomous entity adjustments that reflect certain incremental expenses or other changes necessary to reflect the financial condition and results of operations as if Mural was a separate standalone entity.
+The pro forma adjustments include transaction accounting adjustments that reflect the accounting for transactions in accordance with U.S. generally accepted accounting principles and autonomous entity adjustments that reflect certain incremental expenses or other changes necessary to reflect the financial condition and results of operations as if Mural was a separate standalone entity.
 The unaudited pro forma combined financial data includes adjustments to reflect the estimated impact of the following:

-- the expected transfer and contribution by Alkermes to Mural, pursuant to the separation agreement, of the assets and liabilities that comprise the oncology business; - incremental costs Mural expects to incur as an standalone entity; - the estimated impacts of the separation agreement, transition services agreement, tax matters agreement, employee matters agreement and intellectual property license agreement between Mural and its subsidiaries and Alkermes; and - the distribution of Mural's ordinary shares to Alkermes' shareholders in connection with the separation.
+- the expected transfer and contribution by Alkermes to Mural, pursuant to the separation agreement, of the assets and liabilities that comprise the oncology business; - incremental costs Mural expects to incur as an standalone entity; - the estimated impacts of the separation agreement, transition services agreements, tax matters agreement and employee matters agreement and between Mural and its subsidiaries and Alkermes; and - the distribution of Mural's ordinary shares to Alkermes' shareholders in connection with the separation.

-A final determination regarding Mural's capital structure has not yet been made, and the separation agreement, transition services agreement, tax matters agreement, employee matters agreement and intellectual property license agreement have not yet been finalized.
+A final determination regarding Mural's capital structure has not yet been made, and the separation agreement, transition services agreements, tax matters agreement and employee matters agreement have not yet been finalized.
 As such, the unaudited pro forma combined financial data may be revised in future amendments to the registration statement on Form 10 of which this information statement is a part to reflect the impact on Mural's capital structure and the final form of those agreements, to the extent any such revisions would be deemed material.